juchong/ADIS16448-RoboRIO-Driver/README.md

 Plug in the expansion board as shown below. **Be careful to not offset the connector!!** If installed correctly, the Power LED should turn on once power is applied to the RoboRIO.

+Your RoboRIO should be imaged to match the version of the NI Update Suite installed on your PC.
+For example, if you have the latest (of this writing) update suite installed (2018.1.0), then you must have the RoboRIO v17 image installed as well.
+This driver relies heavily on the FPGA image loaded in the RoboRIO and _**will not work**_ on older versions.
+The most up-to-date NI Update Suite can be found [here](https://forums.ni.com/t5/FIRST-Robotics-Competition/FRC-Update-Suite/ta-p/3737502).

 ![ADIS16448 Breakout Board Installed on a RoboRIO](https://raw.githubusercontent.com/juchong/ADIS16448-RoboRIO-Driver/master/Reference/IMG_5514.JPG)

 ## How do I use the IMU with my programming language?